 by Charlotte Gurney

-While it looked like a large majority of employees would work remotely, you may be asked to return - at least for a few days a week.
-Corporate leaders at Google, Amazon, Goldman Sachs, Microsoft, Facebook, Uber and JPMorgan started informing staff about their respective plans for reopening.
+While a large majority of employees would continue to work remotely, you may be asked to return to work - at least for a few days a week.

 For many people, this will cause a great deal of anxiety and stress.
 Some have strong reasons for concern.
 They may have health issues or family members who are at risk.
 Childcare remains a top concern, particularly among women with young children.
 We’ve become comfortable in our habits.
 For the last year, those who worked remotely eventually fell into a routine.